orcfax/docs/docs/project-catalyst/f12-economic-model.md

 the network verifies that statement; 2.) where all nodes within a randomly selected subset propose a statement, and the median entry is selected.

-In the first, where a proposer has their statements verified by a subset of n nodes, then the cost of the lie (using the values given above) becomes
-$n * 17,230$ USD.
-So, in a system where the threshold for verification was 10 nodes, then the cost of the lie is more than 170,000 USD.
+In the first, where a proposer has their statements verified by a subset of $n$ nodes, the cost of the lie (using the values given above) becomes $n * 17,230$ USD.
+So, in a system where the threshold for verification was 10 nodes, the cost of the lie is more than 170,000 USD.

-However, if instead of requiring any subset for verification we had the n nodes selected at random, then the lie becomes significantly more expensive as even If the bad actor corrupted 10 of the total 100 nodes, it would be very unlikely those 10 would be randomly selected.
+However, if instead of requiring any subset for verification we had the $n$ nodes selected at random, then the lie becomes significantly more expensive.
+With random selection of subset nodes, even If the bad actor corrupted 10 of the total 100 nodes, it still becomes very unlikely that those 10 would be randomly selected.

-In the second where a subset of nodes is randomly selected, each proposes a statement, and the median is selected, then the cost of the lie at a minimum is
-$((n + 1) / 2) * 17,230$ USD or the value of half the selected nodes +1.
-So in a
-case where, from 100 nodes, a subset of 21 are selected at random, the cost of the lie would be nearly 190,000 USD.
+In the second scenario where a subset of nodes is randomly selected, each proposes a statement, and the median is selected, the cost of the lie at a minimum is $((n + 1) / 2) * 17,230$ USD or the value of half the selected nodes +1.
+So in a case where, from 100 nodes, a subset of 21 are selected at random, the cost of the lie would be nearly 190,000 USD.

 But again, the fact that this subset of nodes is selected at random means that these costs are the minimum.
 Even with a bad actor having at least 11 licenses,